testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/while-loop.md

 ![while loop steps when creating a while loop in Testsigma via recorder](https://docs.testsigma.com/images/while-loop/while-loop-steps-recorder.png)

 Repeat the steps in the first section of this document from Step 5.

+---
+##**Additional Actions Possible on Iteration Count**

+Iteration count is the current count that is being iterated in a while loop in Testsigma.
+This Iteration Count can be stored into a variable for later use as well.